NJUPT-IPR-XuLintao/UPT-Flow/README.md

 # UPT-Flow: Multi-Scale Transformer-Guided Normalizing Flow for Low-Light Image Enhancement

 This is the official PyTorch code for the paper "UPT-Flow: A Multi-Scale Transformer-Guided Normalizing Flow for Low-Light Image Enhancement".
-The paper has been submitted for review to Information Fusion.
+The paper has been submitted for review.

 #### 🔥🔥🔥